merely-useful/novice-py/.github/CONTRIBUTING.md

 # Contributing Guidelines

+Contributions of all kinds are welcome.
+By offering a contribution, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md) and that your work may be made available under the terms of [our license](LICENSE.md).

 ## Decision Making

 1. Before each meeting, anyone who wishes may sponsor a proposal by filing an